elliotrotwein/automobiles-crud-application/README.md

   - CSS
   - Client side scripting
   - Other stuff.
 I'm aware this app could use some work.
-This project was intented to be very basic and used as a medium to developing an understanding of some core web development concepts.
+This project was intented to be very basic and used as a medium to developing an understanding of core web development concepts.
   Once I have so many automobiles that I can no longer keep track, my plan is to come back and really make this thing amazing.